MochaSettai/MochaSettai/README.md

 ## 🚀 What I'm Currently Working On

-- 💾 Building a production ready Subscription Management API for users
+- 💾 Building an AI-powered Applicant tracking system

-- 💬 Building an Game stat and Leaderboard service system for game servers(also part of another team project).
+- 💬 Building an Game stat and Leaderboard service system for game servers(it's a team project).

 - 🧩 Developing a vulnerable **MCP server** with FastMCP to secure it against prompt injections